 Step 5: Choose Copy Link or one of the available social media platforms offered, then send it to your friends however you choose.

-The beauty of Collaborative Playlists is that it’s up to you to decide what you want to share.
-It could be the latest podcasts you’ve discovered, new music, or stand up comedy that will keep your friends laughing throughout the day.
+The beauty of Collaborative Playlists is that what you want to share is in your hands.
+It could be the latest podcasts you’ve discovered, new music, or stand up comedy that will keep you and your friends belly-laughing the entire day.